netdata/netdata/docs/getting-started.md

 In the `nginx.conf` file, you'll find additional options.
 The default works in most situations, but you may need to make changes based on your particular Nginx setup.

-To configure other plugins and their respective modules, follow the same steps.

 **Next**: